-For reference, the 20-year CPI chart is shown below:
+For reference, the live CPI chart is shown below:

 The Federal Reserve (aka the Fed) and most economists agree that the average target inflation rate should be between 1-3% (as highlighted in the chart above).
 A 0% rate is unrealistic because most businesses, private and public, are allowed to increase or decrease their prices to be more competitive or to make a higher profit margin.
 Inflation is therefore the byproduct of a growing economy, but the loss in purchasing power for consumers still makes inflation a "bad thing."
 Regardless, if inflation lies within this 1-3% range, businesses and consumers alike will be able to make sound financial and investment decisions, which contributes to a well-functioning economy.